The Maple Ridge Lapidary Club puts on a Rock and Gem Show at Pitt Meadows Heritage Hall on Harris Road each year on the last weekend in February.

 Maple Ridge Lapidary Rock and Gem Show

-The Maple Ridge Rock and Gem Show takes place in Pitt Meadows (so just a short ways down the Lougheed Highway from Maple Ridge).
+The Maple Ridge Rock and Gem Show usually takes place in Pitt Meadows (so just a short ways down the Lougheed Highway from Maple Ridge).
+In previous years the event happened at Pitt Meadows Heritage Hall at 12460 Harris Road.

-The event happens at Pitt Meadows Heritage Hall at 12460 Harris Road.
-The show takes place on two floors in the historic community building and features a couple of dozen tables featuring everything from polished stones to jewellery to natural rocks with crystals inside.
+The show features a couple of dozen tables featuring everything from polished stones to jewelry to natural rocks with crystals inside.

 What to Expect